Ross-Davidson-HW/3d-Graphics-2022/README.md

 Animation: A camera pan over the completed models, in unreal engine, showcasing the key elements.
 Interactive: An application that is more interactive, involving the scene created for the show, which will be performed in OpenGL.

-There is also the Appendices, for any extra inportant information, references, etc.
+There is also the Appendices, for any extra important information, references, etc.

 This project centres around a large, castle turret like tower, akin to a Rook from chess.
 The camera will pan up this structure to the top, before shifting to a top down view.
 The top of the tower will rotate aside, revealing the room below, which will contain an emblem.
 This floor will then rotate out, revealing another emblem, then a third, and finally, on the ground floor, the title of the TV show, "The Tower."